JeanCarloBejaran/My-Data-Science-Curriculum/README.md

-# My-Data-Science-Curriculum
-The path I have taken towards Data Science.
+# My-Data-Science-Curriculum: The path I have taken towards Data Science.

 The completed certifications are posted to my Linked-in profile under "Licenses & Certifications": https://www.linkedin.com/in/jean-carlo-bejaran